pomm-project/Foundation/documentation/foundation.rst

 Note:

 The Pgsql library is sensible to environment variables ``PGHOST`` ``PGPORT`` (see TODO: link to the documentation).
-When using PHP from the command line (or the builtin web server), theses variables will have an impact if they are not overridden by some of the DSN’s parameters.
+When using PHP from the command line (or the built-in web server), theses variables will have an impact if they are not overridden by some of the DSN’s parameters.

 Note: The host part may be a path on the local file system surrounded by the ``!`` character.
-When this is the case, the unix socket present in the given directory is used to connect to the database.
+When this is the case, the Unix socket present in the given directory is used to connect to the database.

 Session customization
 ~~~~~~~~~~~~~~~~~~~~~